quentin-auge/quentin-auge.github.io/_posts/2019-04-21-teaching-a-neural-network-to-draw.md

 ### Structure of the article

-The article is structured as follows: starting off with simple (and leaky) data representation and model, it progresses through failure and successes to the model outlined in the Google Brain paper [A Neural Representation of Sketch Drawings](https://arxiv.org/abs/1704.03477).
+The article is structured as follows: starting off with simple (and leaky) data representation and model, it progresses through failures and successes to the model outlined in the Google Brain paper [A Neural Representation of Sketch Drawings](https://arxiv.org/abs/1704.03477).
 The article focuses exclusively on what it referred to in the paper as